 SPICT™ is a tool for identifying patients with advanced life-limiting conditions who could benefit from a palliative care approach to their management so that they receive care appropriate to their needs and coordinated care planning.

-We are setting up a working group as part of the SPICT™ international community of practice to develop and test SPICT-LIS.
+We have set up a working group as part of the SPICT™ international community of practice to refine, implement and evaluate SPICT-LIS™.

 Contact Dr Dan Munday if you’d like to join the SPICT-LIS working group.